dimfeld/website/posts/parsing_with_nom.md

 ---
-title: Parsing with Nom
+title: Create a Parser with Rust and Nom
-date: 2021-02-01
+date: 2021-02-03
 tags: Rust
+cardImage: parsing_with_nom_card.png
+cardImageFilter: opacity(80%) brightness(155%) saturation(200%)
 ---

 Writing a parser can seem intimidating if you haven't done it before.
-It conjures visions of complicated code like compilers, powered by obscure grammars that feed into arcane tools and generate thousands of lines of unreadable code.
+It conjures visions of obscure grammars fed into arcane tools to generate thousands of lines of unreadable code.

 But it doesn't have to be that way.
-Parser combinator libraries such as [nom](https://docs.rs/nom) simply present a library of small functions that each do one thing, and then allow you to put them together to create a full parser.
+Parser combinator libraries such as [nom](https://docs.rs/nom) present a library of small functions that each do one thing, and then allow you to put them together to create a full parser.

 I recently built a [utility to export a Roam Research graph to HTML](https://github.com/dimfeld/export-roam-notes), and part of this task involved parsing the Roam markdown-like format.
-I've annotated the file below so you can see how it all fits together.
+The experience of writing the parser was quite nice, and so I've annotated the parser file here so you can see how it all fits together.

 ::: side-by-side

-Import all the parsers and combinators.
+First we just import all the parsers and combinators.

 ```rust
 use nom::{